Types Of Honey Bee Hives

 So which bee hive is best?
 To an extent, your view will depend on your philosophy with regard to beekeeping, and why you wish to become a beekeeper.

-In the past, skeps (pictured below) – essentially straw baskets - were used, and as soon as honey had been produced by the poor bees, a number of the colonies were destroyed and the honey taken.
+In the past, skeps (pictured below) – essentially straw baskets - were used, both for capturing and housing the bees.

 Nowadays, skeps may be used more commonly for capturing swarms.
 (Read more about the history of beekeeping).